hellsgate1001/django-make/README.md

 deployments.
 I must deploy offsite, of which is handled by an engineer; of which in turn is handled by myself over a remote desktop or a camera pointing at a CRT with me trying to yelp over the sound of background servers 220 miles away.
-A this point they don't know what a python is or what the where f*ck django has his guitar.
+At this point they don't know what a python is or what the where f*ck django has his guitar.
 Couple that with my eggs, a pip bundle, some south migrations and a git in the middle, it's no wonder why my collegues think I'm a foreign language.